JadanPoll/Ideas_And_Papers/Books/Y_Space_Architecture_And_The_Amankwah_Program.md

 Once this idea had asserted itself it spawned off an enduring chain of reasoning and exposition.

+To tease out the argument i will make a seperation on what we implicitly mean when we bandwagon around magic terms like
+"attaching meaning to something".

+Attentional meaning

+Implied meaning

 ### Our Findings on the ability to hide "savant" programmes